appium/appium-espresso-driver/README.md

 the `anotherMethod` will be called on the object returned by `someMethod`, which has no arguments and which was executed on the current activity instance.
 Also `anotherMethod` accepts to arguments of type `java.lang.CharSequence` and `int`.
 The result of `anotherMethod` will be serialized and returned to the client.

+## Parallel Tests

+It is possible to execute tests in parallel using Espresso driver.
+Appium allows to do this on per-process (multiple server processes running on different ports managing single session) or per-request basis (single server process managing multiple sessions, more preferable, uses less resources and ensures better control over running sessions).
+Check [Parallel Android Tests](docs/parallel-tests.md) article for more details.

+> **Note**
+> If you are _not_ going to run your tests in parallel then consider enabling the `--session-override` Appium server argument.
+It forces the server to close all pending sessions before a new one could be opened,
+> which allows you to avoid possible issues with such sessions silently running/expiring in the background.

 ## Troubleshooting

-* If there are ever problems starting a session, try setting the capability `forceEspressoRebuild=true` and retrying.
-This will rebuild a fresh Espresso Server APK.
-If the session is successfull, set it back to false so that it doesn't re-install on every single test.
+* If you observe Espresso server crash on startup and various exceptions about missing class/method in the logcat output then consider updating [appium:espressoBuildConfig](#espresso-build-config) capability with module versions that match your application under test.
+This might require some experimentation, as different apps have different module requirements.
+Check, for example, [issue #812](https://github.com/appium/appium-espresso-driver/issues/812)
+* If you experince issues with application activities being not found or not starting then consider checking [How To Troubleshoot Activities Startup](docs/activity-startup.md) article.
 * Espresso requires the debug APK and app-under-test APK (AUT) to have the same signature.
 It automatically signs the AUT with the `io.appium.espressoserver.test` signature.
-This may have problems if you're using an outdated Android SDK tools and/or an outdated Java version.
+This may be problematic if you're using an outdated Android SDK tools and/or an outdated Java version.
+* If there are problems starting a session, set the capability `forceEspressoRebuild` to `true` and retry.
+This will force rebuilding of Espresso Server.
+If the following session startup is successfull, set it back to `false`, so the session startup performance is back to normal.
 * If you experience session startup failures due to exceptions similar to `Resources$NotFoundException` then try to adjust your ProGuard rules:
   ```
   -dontwarn com.google.android.material.**